 We have focused extensively on our initiative to develop the mobile multimedia and data communications markets.
-As part of these efforts, we have been offering a wide variety of data services such as packet transmission at speeds up to 28.8 Kbps for i-mode and DoPa services, 64K data service on the PHS platform and data communications at speeds up to 384 Kbps on FOMA.
-Our client authentication service ensures a highly secure individual authentication to suit a variety of users of the mobile Internet.
+As part of these efforts, we have been offering a wide variety of data services such as packet transmission at speeds up to 28.8 Kbps for i-mode and DoPa services, 64K data service on the PHS platform and data communications at speeds up to 384 Kbps on FOMA and 3.6 Mbps on FOMA High Speed.
+Our client authentication service ensures a highly secure individual authentication to suit a variety of users of the mobile Internet